trilochan-behera-dev/portfolio/README.md

 # Portfolio 🌐

 Step into the digital realm with my personalized portfolio page, a harmonious fusion of cutting-edge technologies designed to showcase my skills, projects, and creativity.
-Crafted with precision, this portfolio page seamlessly integrates Next.js 13, TypeScript, Tailwind CSS, and Framer Motion to create a visually appealing and interactive platform that adapts seamlessly to various devices.
+Crafted with precision, this portfolio page seamlessly integrates React 18, JavaScript, Tailwind CSS, and Framer Motion to create a visually appealing and interactive platform that adapts seamlessly to various devices.

 ## Technologies Used 🛠